unlock-protocol/unlock/docs/docs/core-protocol/unlock/README.md

 **Released**: Feb 2024

-The main novelty in the version 13 of Unlock is a “swap and burn” feature that allow fees collected by the protocol to directly decrease the supply of UDT in circulation.
+The main novelty in version 13 of Unlock is a “swap and burn” feature that allows fees collected by the protocol to directly decrease the supply of UDT in circulation.

 ### **How it works**